Tianennnn/Linear-Programming-Solver/README.md

 # Linear Programming Solver

-This is an Linear Programming (LP) Solver which reads a text-based representation of a linear program from standard input and outputs the result of solving the LP.
+The project is a linear programming (LP) solver written in python which reads a text-based representation of a linear program from standard input and outputs the result of solving the LP.
+The solver is implemented using the dictionary-based Simplex Method.
+To prevent numerical anomalies from accumulating over time and result in unwanted behavior, the program represents numerical values as fractions.
+The solver will solve initially infeasible LP's using Primal-Dual Methods.
+Moreover, the solver uses the Largest-Increase Rule when picking the entering variables for pivot operations and will use Bland’s Rule if cycling is detected.

+Some sample input files and corresponding output results is provided in the folder "test_cases".

 # Input Format
 The input format is a simple text_based encoding of a maximziation LP in standard form.
 Consider the LP: